-California legislators did it again!
-They passed a myriad of new laws that impact employers.
-Here is a list of some of the most critical laws that go into effect in 2017:
+The California legislature was busy once again, enacting several new laws that will impact California employers.
+Here is a list of some of the most critical laws:

 - 20 Jan 2023New Employment Laws – 2023